 University of Houston Graduate College of Social Work

 The University of Houston Graduate College of Social Work (GCSW) research initiatives and community partnerships have fueled successful HIV programs for nearly a decade.
-The GCSW Coordinating Center enhances HIV/AIDS prevention and care efforts by incorporating attention to the role of wellness, trauma, mental health and substance use, and increasing capacity to conduct comprehensive assessments using evidence-based screenings and appropriate follow-up care.
+The GCSW Coordinating Center enhances HIV prevention and care efforts by incorporating attention to the role of wellness, trauma, mental health and substance use, and increasing capacity to conduct comprehensive assessments using evidence-based screenings and appropriate follow-up care.

 Southern AIDS Coalition